-- A. Registered Representative of LPL As disclosed above in Item 5.E, certain of Registrant's representatives are also registered representatives of LPL, a FINRA member broker-dealer. - B. Neither the Registrant, nor its representatives, are registered or have an application pending to register, as a futures commission merchant, commodity pool operator, a commodity trading advisor, or a representative of the foregoing. - C. Broker Dealer Certain of Registrant's representatives are registered representatives of LPL, a FINRA member broker-dealer.
+- A. Registered Representative of LPL James J. Varaklis, Phillip Rongo, Glenn E. Stephenson and Denise P. Anderson are registered representatives of LPL, a FINRA member broker-dealer. - B. Broker Dealer Certain of Registrant's representatives are registered representatives of LPL, a FINRA member broker-dealer.
 Clients can choose to engage these representatives, in their individual capacities, to effect securities brokerage transactions on a commission basis.

-Licensed Insurance Agents Certain investment adviser representatives, in their individual capacity, are licensed insurance agents, and may recommend the purchase of certain insurance-related products on a commission basis.
+Licensed Insurance Agents James J. Varaklis, Phillip Rongo, Glenn E. Stephenson and Denise P. Anderson, in their individual capacity, are licensed insurance agents, and may recommend the purchase of certain insurance-related products on a commission basis.

-Conflict of Interest: The recommendation by Registrant's representatives, that a client purchase a securities or insurance commission product presents a conflict of interest, as the receipt of commissions may provide an incentive to recommend investment products based on commissions received, rather than on a particular client's need.
+Conflict of Interest: The recommendation by Registrant's representatives, that a client purchase securities or insurance commission products presents a conflict of interest, as the receipt of commissions may provide an incentive to recommend investment products based on commissions received, rather than on a particular client's need.
 No client is under any obligation to purchase any commission products from Registrant's representatives.
-Clients are reminded that they may purchase securities or insurance products recommended by Registrant through other, non-affiliated registered representatives of a broker-dealer and/or insurance agents.
+Clients are reminded that they may purchase securities or insurance products recommended by Registrant through other, non-affiliated registeredrepresentatives of a broker-dealer and/or insurance agents.